The Lion King (franchise): Plot and themes

 The Lion King 1½ is a retelling of the events of the first film from Timon and Pumbaa's perspective.
+It also tells the story of Timon's origin, how he first met Pumbaa, and how their friendship came to be, serving as a reimagined version of the "Once Upon a Timon" episode of The Lion King's Timon & Pumbaa.

 In The Lion Guard, the majority of the series takes place after Kiara meets Kovu, but before her first hunt.
 The series follows the adventures of Simba and Nala's son Kion as he assembles the titular group of animals to protect the Pride Lands.
-In Season 2, Scar, the antagonist of the original film makes his return in the animated series, and plots revenge against Simba and plans to overthrow him as King by gathering up all the Outlanders to form an army.
+In Season 2, Scar, the antagonist of the original film, makes his return in the animated series as a flame spirit, and plots revenge against Simba and plans to overthrow him as King by gathering up all the Outlanders to form an army.
 In the special "Battle for the Pride Lands" which serves as a prequel and pilot for Season 3, Kion continues to battle the spirit of Scar.
 In a series of events (ones involving Janja's betrayal of Scar), Kion managed to defeat and destroy Scar forever, but not before receiving a facial wound identical to his great uncle's, courtesy of the cobra Ushari (who is later killed in the fight).
 Season 3 featured Kion journeying throughout the Pride Lands to the Tree of Life to heal his scar before the venom corrupts him into the lion Scar once was.
 The last 2 episodes of Season 3 take place after the war between Simba's pride & Zira's outsiders.